dvhdr/launchpad-pro/README.md

 Instead, you're going to have to do things the old fashioned way - by blinking LEDs or sending MIDI messages.
 FWIW, that's the way I've developed this version of the firmware - dogfooding all the way ;)

 If you want to test code in detail, we suggest developing it on a host.
 I want to develop a host app which presents the same API to app.c, but which forwards all messages to and from the hardware Launchpad Pro via MIDI - that way you'll be able to debug most code on the host very nicely.

+# Vagrant tips
+When you're done developing, simply type `vagrant suspend` to halt your VM without destroying it - this will make `vagrant up` a lot quicker next time.
+If you're really finished, `vagrant destroy` will completely remove the VM from your system (but not any of your code).